Digital-Data-Co/forge-docs/src/administration-guide/ldap.md

 email | {{ .username }}@your-domain.com
 ```

-Semaphore is attempting to claim the email field first.
+Forge is attempting to claim the email field first.
 If it is empty, the expression following it is executed.

 <div class="warning">
   The expression <code>"username_claim": "|"</code> generates a random <code>username</code> for each user who logs in through the provider.